 - Excessive barking or whining

-- Refusing to walk (pancaking)
+- Refusing to walk and lying down (pancaking)

 - Pulling hard on leash, possibly toward home

 - Tucked tail

 Watching for these types of behaviors can help you figure out if your dog is afraid or stressed, and it can also help you discover what your dog’s triggers are.

 When a dog is afraid of going outside, it can have a hugely negative affect on nearly every aspect of her life.
 It can make potty training practically impossible and can lead to obesity since there are fewer opportunities for exercise.
 It can also elevate your dog’s stress levels, since dogs release a lot of mental stress by sniffing and exploring their environment via outdoor enrichment activities.

 Why Are Some Dogs Afraid of Going Outside?